List of Malcolm in the Middle characters: Francis

 Francis, played by Christopher Kennedy Masterson (118 episodes), is the oldest of the brothers, whom Malcolm often looks up to.
 According to the season 1 episodes "Sleepover" and "The Bots and the Bees", Francis was a breech birth.
 The season 2 episode "Flashback" reveals that Lois was in labor with him during her and Hal's wedding.
 A rebel from birth, showing signs of attention deficit hyperactivity disorder and conduct disorder, Francis was exiled to the Marlin Academy military school by Lois for his behavior.
-By season 3, he emancipates himself to run away from the academy to work in Alaska, incurring his mother's wrath.
-Shortly after moving to Alaska, he marries a local woman about one year older than him named Piama, who had a previous brief marriage, though Lois disapproves of Francis marrying her.
+By season 3, he emancipates himself and runs away from the academy to work in Alaska, incurring his mother's wrath.
+Shortly after moving to Alaska, he marries a local woman about one year older than him named Piama, who had a previous brief marriage, though Lois disapproves.
 During the fourth and fifth season, Francis works at a dude ranch owned by Otto Mannkusser and his wife Gretchen.
 Francis is mostly absent for the last two seasons, but, in the series finale, Hal discovers that he has taken a job with Amerysis Industries, a large corporation where Francis works in a cubicle and inputs numbers into a computer, and is also still happily married to Piama.
 Although Francis enjoys the job, he refuses to tell Lois about it, as he enjoys torturing her by telling her that he is still unemployed.